FoxxMD/multi-scrobbler/docs/kitchensink.md

 * Each person has their own Maloja server
 * Each person has their own Spotify account
 * You have your own Airsonic (subsonic) server you to scrobble from
+* You have your own Youtube Music account you want to scrobble from
 * Mary has her own Last.fm account she also wants to scrobble to
 * Fred has his own Spotify application and provides you with just his access and refresh token because he doesn't trust you (wtf Fred)
 * Fred has a Plex server and wants to scrobble everything he plays